Listening Script Vocabulary

 F: Right.
 That sounds easy.

-M: Just remember that the roads get busy during peak times, especially during the summer, so be sure to leave adequate time when travelling in either direction.
+M: Just remember that the roads get busy during peak times, especially in the summer, so be sure to leave adequate time when travelling in either direction.

 M: Oh.
 And also, remember that all roads on Hayling Island operate either a 30mph or 40mph speed limit.